mes32/saga-portfolio/README.md

 - [x] Admin page lists projects by name (allows deleting projects)

 ### Next Steps
-- [ ] *Use a calendar style input field for dates in 'AdminInputForm'*
 - [ ] *Prompt admin before deleting projects*
 - [ ] Use the GitHub API to get user information and display at the top of the page
 - [ ] *Handle catch statements better in sagas by using yield*